Viscosity is one of the most critical properties of engine oil.

 It’s obtained by comparing a test oil’s kinematic viscosity at 40°C with the kinematic viscosity of two reference oils.
 One of the reference oils has a VI of 0, and the other has a VI of 100.
 All three oils have the same viscosity at 100ºC.

-If the test oil’s viscosity doesn’t change much between 40°C to 100ºC, it will have a high viscosity index — meaning its viscosity is relatively stable with different temperatures.
-Many refined conventional and synthetic lubricant formulations have a viscosity index exceeding 100.
+If there’s little viscosity change in the test oil between 40°C to 100ºC, it will have a high viscosity index — meaning its viscosity is relatively stable with different temperatures.
+Many refined conventional and synthetic oils have a viscosity index exceeding 100.

 Next, let’s explore some FAQs related to oil viscosity.